The Best Types of Dry Red Wine for Cooking

 Roasted Chicken and Grenache

-Roasted chicken pairs beautifully with Grenache.
-The fruit-forward notes and mellow tannins of Grenache create a harmonious balance with the savory flavor of the chicken.
-Cooking the chicken with garlic and herbs further enhances this pairing.
-A delicious option could involve seasoning the chicken with rosemary and pairing it with a light Grenache, which won’t overpower the mild flavors.
+Roasted chicken is a great match for Grenache.
+Grenache’s fruit-forward notes and mellow tannins make a perfect counterpoint to the savory flavor of chicken.
+Cooking the chicken with garlic and herbs makes this pairing even better.
+One delicious possibility might have you treating the chicken with rosemary and pairing it with a light Grenache, since nothing too heavy will bury the mild flavors.

 Vegetable Dishes with Pinot Noir